osnandhu/DS5500_Project_Triaging_Hospital_Admissions/README.txt

 		   [5328,73303]]

 Thus, from the above results, we can see that the false negatives is significantly less in Random Forest when compared to the other models.
 We can also observe that there is a trade-off between AUC score and F-Beta score.
 Though the Random Forest's AUC score is less than that of the XGBoost, it performs better by significantly reducing the false negatives.
-Thus, our model wont misclassify a patient who is in a serious condition as 'Discharge'.
+Thus, the chances that our model will misclassify a patient who is in a serious condition as 'Discharge'is very low when compared to the other models.

 CITATIONS: